-The large intestine is associated with the element metal and is similar to the lungs in their filtering and elimination functions.
-The large intestine separates nutrients from indigestible food and eliminates the waste from the body.
+Because it is associated with the element metal, it is similar to the lung meridian.
 Lungs eliminate metabolic waste by breathing in qi from the air and filtering it through the meridians.

 Holding onto painful feelings or patterns can also manifest as an unwillingness to betray or share our emotions with others.
 "Bottling up" our emotions is a common cause of chronic constipation.

-Digestive and intestinal distress needn't be a lifelong problem.
-With proper nutrition and Large Intestine Meridian exercises, you can train your body, and your mind, to function in the world in more freely.
+With proper nutrition and Large Intestine Meridian exercises, you can train your body, and your mind, to function in the world more freely.

 When you are suffering from chronic constipation or sluggish digestion, Chungsuk also recommends that you take some time to meditate on your personal relationships.